 For breastfed babies, it is usually fine to give a small feed up to an hour before a session.
 We don’t recommend a full bottle feed or solids in the hour before a session.
 We do advise however that your baby may need an extra feed AFTER a lesson as they will have burnt up lots of energy during the swimming session.

-For older children
+For Toddlers and older children